aovcheasin/first-day-git/README.md

 git add .
 git commit -m "second commit"
 git push -u origin username
+-> use this command to check your branch stay git branch

 ======================Switch branch======================
 -> use some command line